-Regardless of any agreement under Law 13.1.2 (Number of innings), either concedes defeat or in the opinion of the umpires refuses to play.
+Regardless of any agreement under Law 13.1.2 (Number of innings),

-16.3.1 a match shall be lost by a side which

-If so, the umpires shall award the match to the other side.

-- 16.3.2 if an umpire considers that an action by any player or players might constitute a refusal by either side to play then the umpires together shall ascertain the cause of the action.
+- 16.3.1 a match shall be lost by a side which - 16.3.1.1 concedes defeat - 16.3.1.2 in the opinion of the umpires refuses to play.
+If so, the umpires shall award the match to the other side. - 16.3.2 if an umpire considers that an action by any player or players might constitute a refusal by either side to play then the umpires together shall ascertain the cause of the action.
 If they then decide together that this action does constitute a refusal to play by one side, they shall so inform the captain of that side.
 If the captain persists in the action the umpires shall award the match in accordance with 16.3.1.
-See also Law 42.6.1. - 16.3.3 if action as in 16.3.2 takes place after play has started and does not constitute a refusal to play, - playing time lost shall be counted from the start of the action until play recommences, subject to Law 11.4 (Changing agreed times for intervals). - the time for close of play on that day shall be extended by this length of time, subject to Law 2.8 (Suspension of play in dangerous or unreasonable conditions). - if applicable, no overs shall be deducted during the last hour of the match solely on account of this time.
+See also Law 42.6.1 (Captain refusing to remove a player from the field). - 16.3.3 16.3.3 if action as in 16.3.2 takes place after play has started and does not constitute a refusal to play, - Playing time shall be counted as lost from the call of Time to the call of Play, excluding intervals (Law 11) and suspensions of play (Law 2.8). - the time for close of play on that day shall be extended by this length of time. - if applicable, no overs shall be deducted during the last hour of the match solely on account of this time.